 Another important rule to remember, is that you should only send photos in wardrobe that you own and have access to.
 When you submit for a role, you may be cast to work the next day and will be expected to show up to set in the wardrobe from your photo.
 So not only does taking selfies violate the no photos on set rule, you may also be taking photos in wardrobe that you don’t own.

 It’s up to the Casting Director how recent the selfie needs to be.
 For some cases, like seeing you in certain wardrobe, the photo might just need to reflect your current look, but may not have to be taken the same day.
 In other instances, like when the Casting Director is casting doubles, you will need to submit a photo of what you look like right now.

 In cases where Casting Directors want to see you in specific wardrobe, it may be beneficial to keep a digital library of recent selfies on your phone so you’re ready to submit.
 The key word here is “recent,” so any photos you take in advance should be retaken regularly.

 Remember, always read the job post carefully before submitting.
 The Casting Director will leave instructions for what and how they want you to submit.
 This may vary from post to post, so never assume you know what to send before reading through the whole post.

 Now that you know the kind of selfie Casting Directors are looking for, read through our Jobs page for all the jobs we’re currently casting.
 Want more submitting tips?
-Check our Casting Director Do’s and Don’ts for Submitting.
+Check our Background Actor Do’s and Don’ts for Submitting.